Smallibs/pilin/README.md

 Some incarnations are available like Identity, Option, Either and Continuation.

 Since Kotlin has colored functions, the design has been done with only suspended functions.
-In this approach `suspend` does not mean functions interacting with the subsystem i.e. no Relationship with IO.
+In this approach `suspend` does not mean functions interacting with the subsystem i.e. no relationship with IO for instance.

-The main advantage of this approach is the capability to deliver a comprehension like approach in order to simplify the code.

 The construction is based on a highly modular system inspired by the [Preface](https://ocaml-preface.github.io/preface/index.html)